 The woman he was trying not to look at had dark red hair in pre-Raph ringlets.
 Her left hand fidgeted with the end of her short summer dress while her right clamped her mobile tight to the side of her head.
 Jacobson hoped for her sake that the health risks he'd read about in the paper were just scare stories, space-fillers.
 He made her thirty, maybe younger, before he managed to look away.
 He lifted his glass and swallowed a good third of its contents in one gulp.
 At least, he thought, it was properly chilled.
 He seemed to spend an undue proportion of his time these days trying not to look at women, trying to reconcile the laddish impulses in his brain to the constraints of its middle-aged casing.
 He took another swallow, wishing the half were a pint or - better still - two pints.
 But even in his restless, post-holiday mood, he wasn't about to turn up at the Super's briefing with anything other than a clear head.

 He checked again that his pager was properly switched on and risked another look.
 Her phone had disappeared - presumably into the giant-sized leather bag which lay at her feet - and now she was tapping frantically into an expensive-looking laptop.
 Underneath the white plastic table, her uncrossed, sun-tanned legs momentarily challenged Jacobson's Platonistic belief that true perfection was unattainable in the human realm.
-He made a show of reading the headlines in a drink-sodden copy of the Guardian
+He made a show of reading the headlines in a drink-sodden copy of the Guardian which a previous customer had left abandoned on the table.
+When he looked up again she'd gone and he realised that it would soon be time to make a move himself.

 Chivers, the force's most senior detective, was finally retiring, his leaving-do only seven nights away.
 Jacobson made it to the briefing room just minutes before the great man got up to speak.
 Greg Salter, Chivers' replacement, sat to his left, his arms folded high on his chest.
 Jacobson slid into the empty chair next along.
 The chief rose briskly to his feet.

--" Chivers paused, then repeated his mantra.
+"Our watchwords in the new century must be those of the old.
+Law and Order -" Chivers paused, then repeated his mantra.
 "Law and Order.
 If that's not why you joined, if that's not why you're still here, then go now.
 If you can't put your duty before your personal feelings then go now."

 A second pause, a second repetition: Chivers' eyes scanning every face in the room.

-wish.
+"The proper authorities have decreed that Robert Johnson is to be paroled under licence.
+His wish to return to this community is a lawful wish.
 There will be no vigilante justice in Crowby.
 Robert Johnson will be under a voluntary curfew.
 Robert Johnson will be subject to the fullest supervision of the Probation Service."

 Chivers paused a third time.
 Jacobson looked around for a groan, maybe even a catcall, but somehow an uneasy silence persisted through buttoned lips, bitten tongues.
 He glanced at Greg Salter, who seemed to be working a nodding dog routine, his head bobbing vigorously in support of the party line.
 Chivers made a run for it while the going was good.

 "Our uniformed colleagues already have their contingency arrangements in the event of any incidents of public disorder.
-As Frank Jacobson will now describe to you, our role, the proper Crime Management
+As Frank Jacobson will now describe to you, our role, the proper Crime Management role, is discreet pre-emptive surveillance.
+Not only Johnson himself but also those members of the public who are regrettably unaware of Our Lord's retributive prerogatives."

 Jacobson ran through the surveillance arrangements in detail.
 Johnson would be tailed round the clock for at least the next month and there would be regular checks on those who'd made the most noise against him, victims' families mostly.
 Before he sat back down, he put his own spin on the official policy which Chivers had taken pains to spell out.